gotneb/manga_api/README.md

 ##  About
 This project uses a web scrapping tool to get all manga data.

 :warning: you may face some problemns using it.
-It's done yet.
+It's not done yet.

 **API PATH** = [https://mangahoot.herokuapp.com/](https:/mangahoot.herokuapp.com/)